solana-foundation/developer-content/content/guides/dapps/journal.md

 Because how the Solana blockchain handles reading from accounts and writing to accounts differently, we must explicitly define which accounts will be mutable so the Solana runtime can correctly process them.

+Note: In Solana, when you perform a reallocation, which changes the account's size, the transaction must cover the rent for the new account size.
+The realloc::payer = owner attribute indicates that the owner account will pay for the rent.
+For an account to be able to cover the rent, it typically needs to be a signer (to authorize the deduction of funds), and in Anchor, it also needs to be mutable so that the runtime can deduct the lamports to cover the rent from the account.

 ### Delete a journal entry

 Lastly, we will add a `delete_journal_entry` instruction handler with a context